JeanetteGz/CapstoneOne_Ecommerce/README.md

 <h3>Checkout Page</h3>
 <img src="/images/readme_images/checkout_page.jpeg">
-<p>On this page, users will have the opportunity to review and finalize their shopping experience.
-Here, they can effortlessly view the items thoughtfully selected for their cart, seamlessly input their payment information, and smoothly complete the checkout process.</p>
+<p>Users will be able to wrap up and review their shopping experience on this page.
+Here, they can easily view the carefully chosen products for their cart, enter their payment information, and finish the checkout process.</p>

 ## Author